kuhnuri/kuhnuri-cli/README.md

   <dd>Kuhnuri API URL.
 Optional</dd>
 </dl>

-If `INPUT` is a local directory, contents of the directory is zipped and uploaded to a temporary AWS S3 resource.
+If `INPUT` is a local file, contents of the parent directory is zipped and uploaded to a temporary AWS S3 resource.

 If `OUTPUT` is a local directory, the output ZIP will be uploaded and extracted there.